Abhay17pawar/faktura_backend/README.md

 <h3>Starting</h3>

-How to start your project
+How to start this project

 ```bash
 cd backend